fossas/spectrometer/README.md

 Spectrometer is a zero-configuration polyglot dependency analysis tool.
 You can point Spectrometer at any codebase or build, and it will automatically detect dependencies being used by your project.

 <!-- TODO: Flesh out X and Y. Ideally, link to reference documentation. -->
-Spectrometer currently supports automatic dependency analysis for X languages and Y build tools.
+Spectrometer currently supports automatic dependency analysis for X+ languages and Y+ build tools.
 It also has limited support for vendored dependency detection, container scanning, and system dependency detection.
 These features are still a work in progress.
-Our goal is to make Spectrometer a one-stop shop for all kinds of dependency analysis.
+Our goal is to make Spectrometer a single, universal tool for all kinds of dependency analysis.

 Spectrometer integrates deeply with [FOSSA](https://fossa.com) for dependency analysis, license scanning, vulnerability scanning, attribution report generation, and more.
 You can also use Spectrometer as a standalone dependency analysis tool, although some features (such as vendored dependency detection) may not work without a FOSSA integration.